stackblitz/docs/docs/platform/webcontainers/troubleshooting-webcontainers.md

  1. remove your `package-lock.json` file, re-run `npm install`, and save your project; or
  2. run `npm install --legacy-peer-deps`.

-Your project should still load fine as when StackBlitz detect this error it will re-run the installation step with `npm install --legacy-peer-deps`.
+Even without any specific action on your part, your project should still load fine - when this error is detected, StackBlitz will re-run the installation step with `npm install --legacy-peer-deps`.